WolframResearch/codeinspector/README.md

 ## Setup

-CodeInspector depends on [CodeParser](https://github.com/WolframResearch/codeparser) and [CodeFormatter](https://github.com/WolframResearch/codeformatter).
+CodeInspector depends on [CodeParser paclet](https://github.com/WolframResearch/codeparser) and [CodeFormatter paclet](https://github.com/WolframResearch/codeformatter).

 CodeInspector and its dependencies are included in Mathematica 12.2 and above.